 This is (or should I say WAS Rudy).
-Rudy died of parvo.
+Rudy died of parvo 9 days after being purchased.

 Rudy is one victim…there are many more.